There are a broad range of offences, both State and Commonwealth, which apply to:

 Commonwealth offences involve the use of a “carriage or postal service”.

-Police can charge offenders with both:
+Depending on the circumstances of the offending, police can charge offenders with both:

 Queensland defines Child Exploitation Material as: